The Meaning of the Grateful Dead’s “Friend of the Devil”

-Read MoreThe Grateful Dead were a band for almost 30 years, and during that time they made quite the name for themselves.
-So much so that millennials like the ones on our editorial staff here at Extra Chill have become fascinated with the band, their music, and the culture surrounding them, without ever having had the opportunity to see a show.
+So much so that millennials like the ones on the editorial staff here at Extra Chill have become fascinated with the band, their music, and the culture surrounding them, without ever having had the opportunity to see a show.

-In short, we’re second generation Deadheads here and we’ve set out to accumulate as much information as we can about the history of the Grateful Dead and share it with anybody who wants to know.
+Because of this, we’ve set out to accumulate as much information as we can about the history of the Grateful Dead and share it with anybody who wants to know.

 Find below our very own library of Grateful Dead history.

-“Friend of the Devil” is a quintessential Grateful Dead song, and one of the most popular songs in their entire
+Read More“Friend of the Devil” is a quintessential Grateful Dead song, and one of the most popular songs in their entire

 Read More“Brokedown Palace” by the Grateful Dead is a beautiful song about about the end of a difficult journey, and passing